FAS president Bernard Tan will not seek re-election, says decision is for the 'good' of Singapore football

 "I am prepared to remain connected to the ecosystem and will contribute if wanted," he told CNA.

-SINGAPORE: Incumbent Football Association of Singapore (FAS) president Bernard Tan will not be seeking re-election, he said on Saturday (Mar 29).
+SINGAPORE: Incumbent Football Association of Singapore (FAS) president Bernard Tan said on Saturday (Mar 29) that he will not be seeking re-election.

 Speaking to CNA, Mr Tan said that the decision was not easy and one made with a “heavy heart”.